mekkablue/ShowHintsAlsoInOtherMasters/README.md

 ![ShowHintsAlsoInOtherMasters](ShowHintsAlsoInOtherMasters.png)

-*View > Show PS Hints Also in Other Masters* also displays hints in the hint-origin master itself if *View > Show Hints* is turned off.
+*View > Show PS Hints Also in Other Masters* (de: *PS-Hints auch in anderen Mastern anzeigen,* fr: *Afficher hints PS aussi dans les autres masters,* es: *Mostrar hints PS también en los otros másteres*) also displays hints in the hint-origin master itself if *View > Show Hints* is turned off.

 The plug-in also shows in the Preview area at the bottom of Edit view.
 Probably most useful is the *Show All Instances* setting, which lets you see the development of the hints: